-The Force planning cycle incorporates the annual Force Management Statement, financial plans, workforce plans and the Police and Crime Plan to inform the annual Strategic Plan.
-Priority activities, measures and intended outcomes are proposed and approved through the Chief Constable's Management Team (Force Executive), and provide regular updates to the PCC's Strategic Board.
+The Force planning cycle incorporates strategic assessments of demand, assets and intelligence, the Annual Delivery Plan, the annual Force Management Statement, financial plans and workforce plans.
+Priority activities, measures and intended outcomes are proposed and approved through the Chief Constable's Management Team (Force Executive), with regular updates provided to the PCC's Beating Crime and Delivery Board.